repo-sync/repo-sync/README.md

 ## Requirements

 - Your two repos must share a commit history.
+(If they do not already, you might need to [Combine Git repositories](https://gist.github.com/msrose/2feacb303035d11d2d05) before you begin.)
 - Your repos must be using GitHub Actions v2.
 Sign up at [github.com/features/actions](https://github.com/features/actions)

-## Manual Installation
+## Installation

 ### Step 1.
 Set up Secrets

 [GitHub Secrets] are variables stored on your GitHub repository that are made available in the GitHub Actions environment.
 There are two (2) required secrets on each repo.
-Go to `Settings > Security > Secrets and variables > Actions > New repository secret` on your repo page and add the following secrets:
+Go to **Settings > Security > Secrets and variables > Actions > New repository secret** on your repo page and add the following secrets:

 #### `SOURCE_REPO`

 The shorthand name or URL of the repo to sync.

 - If the source repo is a **public** GitHub repo, use a shorthand name like `owner/repo`.
 - If the source repo is a **private** GitHub repo, specify an HTTPS clone URL in the format `https://<access_token>@github.com/owner/repo.git` that includes an access token with `repo` and `workflow` scopes.
-[Generate a token](https://github.com/settings/tokens/new?description=repo-sync&scopes=repo,workflow).
+You can [generate a token](https://github.com/settings/tokens/new?description=repo-sync&scopes=repo,workflow) in your Github settings.
 - If the source repo is not hosted on GitHub, specify an HTTPS URL that includes pull access credentials.

 #### `INTERMEDIATE_BRANCH`

-The name of the temporary branch to use when creating a pull request, e.g. `repo-sync`.
-You can use whatever name you like, but it should NOT be the name of a branch that already exists, as it will be overwritten.
+The name of the temporary branch to use when creating a pull request, for example, `repo-sync`.
+You can use whatever name you like, but do NOT use the name of a branch that already exists, as it will be overwritten.

 ### Step 2.
 Create Actions workflow files